 The analyser shall be of the flame ionisation type with detector, valves, pipework, etc., heated to 463 K (190 °C) 10 K (HFID).
 It shall be calibrated with propane gas expressed equivalent to carbon atoms (C1).

 1.3.4.
+Methane (CH4) analysis:

+The analyser shall be either a gas chromatograph combined with a flame ionisation (FID) type or a flame ionisation (FID) with a non-methane cutter type, calibrated with methane gas expressed as equivalent to carbon atoms (C1).

+1.3.5.
+Water (H2O) analysis:

+The analyser shall be of the non-dispersive infrared analyzer (NDIR) absorption type.
+The NDIR shall be calibrated either with water vapour or with propylene (C3H6).
+If the NDIR is calibrated with water vapour, it shall be ensured that no water condensation can occur in tubes and connections during the calibration process.
+If the NDIR is calibrated with propylene, the manufacturer of the analyzer shall provide the information for converting the concentration of propylene to its corresponding concentration of water vapour.
+The values for conversion shall be periodically checked by the manufacturer of the analyzer, and at least once per year.

+1.3.6.
+Hydrogen (H2) analysis:

+The analyser shall be of the sector field mass spectrometry type, calibrated with hydrogen.

+1.3.7.
 Nitrogen oxide (NOx) analysis:

 The analyser shall be either of the chemi-luminescent (CLA) or of the non-dispersive ultra-violet resonance absorption (NDUVR) type, both with NOx-NO converters.

-1.3.5.
-Methane (CH4) analysis:

-The analyser shall be either a gas chromatograph combined with a flame ionisation (FID), or a flame ionisation (FID) with a non-methane cutter type, calibrated with methane gas expressed equivalent to carbon atoms (C1).

-1.3.6.
+1.3.8.
 The analysers shall have a measuring range compatible with the accuracy required to measure the concentrations of the exhaust gas sample pollutants.

-1.3.7.
+1.3.9.
 Measurement error shall not exceed 2 per cent (intrinsic error of analyser) disregarding the true value for the calibration gases.